riksantikvarieambetet/dataskakare/README.md

 # Dataskakare

-Python package with not so common data wrangling function and API wrappers.
+Python package with not so common data wrangling functions and API wrappers.

 Dataskakare currently contains the following: